danielyxie/bitburner/doc/source/netscript/basicfunctions/exec.rst

     Run a script as a separate process on a specified server.
 This is similar to the *run* function except that it can be used to run a script on any server, instead of just the current server.

-    Returns true if the script is successfully started, and false otherwise.
+    If the script was successfully started, then this functions returns the PID of that script.
+Otherwise, it returns 0.

+    .. note:: PID stands for Process ID.
+The PID is a unique identifier for each script.
+              The PID will always be a positive integer.

-    Running this function with a *numThreads* argument of 0 will return false without running the script.
+    .. warning:: Running this function with a *numThreads* argument of 0 will return 0 without running the script.
 However, running this function with a negative *numThreads* argument will cause a runtime error.

     The simplest way to use the *exec* command is to call it with just the script name and the target server.
     The following example will try to run *generic-hack.script* on the *foodnstuff* server::